Masai Mara

 Best Camping Accommodation

-Our camps have beds, bedding’s, mosquito nets, flush toilets and hot water showers.
-We have a common dining area; where meals are served in buffet style.
-We also cater for special diets [Vegetarian/Vegan meals].
+Our camps are equipped with beds, beddings, mosquito nets, flush toilets, and hot water showers.
+There is a communal dining area where meals are served in a buffet style.
+Additionally, we cater for special dietary requirements including vegetarian and vegan options.

 Transport Logistics

-Transport and game drives are facilitated by 4×4 safari vehicles that are customized for the ultimate safariing experience.
-The vans/jeeps are accessorized with pop up roofs ideal for game viewing, hifi radio communication gadgets and comfortable seats.
+Kenya epic safaris facilitates travel and game drives with our customized 4×4 safari vehicles.
+Typically, the vans/jeeps are accessorized with pop up roofs ideal for game viewing, communication gadgets and comfortable seats.
+After all our aim is to enhance the overall safariing experience.

 Best Budget Safariing